MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 Severity | effect
 ------------ | -------------
-none/silent | Do not show anything to the user when this style is not being followed, however code generation features will generate in this style. suggestion | When this style is not being followed, show it to the user as a suggestion (underlying dots on the first two characters). warning | When this style is not being followed, show a compiler warning. error | When this style is not being followed, show a compiler error.
+none/silent | Do not show anything to the user when this style is not being followed, however code generation features generate in this style. suggestion | When this style is not being followed, show it to the user as a suggestion (underlying dots on the first two characters). warning | When this style is not being followed, show a compiler warning. error | When this style is not being followed, show a compiler error.